clarklindev/microservices-stephengrider-with-node-and-react/README.md

   - test user must be authenticated to access route
   - test we are able to create a ticket

-- /new.test.ts
-- test -> from tickets/ folder: `pnpm run test`

-### 272. Creating the Router
+### 272. Creating the tickets router
-- TODO: test to ensure the request does NOT return a 404
+- TODO: test to ensure the request route does NOT return a 404
-- NOTE: app.ts throws NotFoundError as catch-all route when accessing an invalid url
+- NOTE: `tickets/src/app.ts` throws NotFoundError status code 404 as catch-all route when accessing an invalid url

 #### 1. create route
-- create src/routes/new.ts -> responsible for creating a ticket
+- create src/routes/new.ts -> route `/api/tickets` responsible for creating a ticket

 ```ts
 //src/routes/new.ts
 import express, { Request, Response } from 'express';